herson/hackinglab/README.md

 - **Security Best Practices:** Regularly update your Docker images to incorporate the latest security patches.
 - **Resource Management:** Monitor container resource usage to ensure optimal performance of your host machine.
 - **Networking:** Leverage Docker networks to simulate complex network topologies for advanced testing scenarios.
+- **Accessing GUI Applications:** For applications like Wireshark and Burp Suite, ensure you have X11 forwarding set up to access the GUI.

 ---